-With sphere instruments having diffuse d/8 sphere geometry, the user has a choice of measuring in the RSIN reflectance specular included or RSEX reflectance specular excluded modes.
-Other short form names for specular exclusion are SPEX or SEX.
+With sphere instruments having diffuse/8-degree sphere geometry, the user has a choice of measuring in the (RSIN) reflectance specular-included or (RSEX) reflectance specular-excluded modes.
+Other short form names for specular-exclusion are SPEX or SEX.

-When measuring opaque or translucent samples that are not solid such as powders, pellets, granules or opaque liquids and creams, it is always necessary to contain them and color measurements are made behind an optically clear window.
+When measuring opaque or translucent samples that are not solid such as powders, pellets, granules or opaque liquids and creams, samples are placed in a cell and color measurements are made behind an optically clear window.

 The specular reflectance from the window is about 4% of the total signal – a small amount when measuring light colors but significant when measuring dark colors.
 Also the specular reflectance or gloss reflecting from the front window of the sample container is not related to the color of the sample.
-These two points make a good case for making a color measurement of non-solid samples in the specular excluded mode on a diffuse d/8 sphere instrument.
+These two points make a good case for making a color measurement of non-solid samples in the specular- excluded mode on a diffuse/8-degree sphere instrument.

-The case of glass correction is less compelling than specular exclusion as the bias effect of the window absorbance is very small (often less than measurement variation), spectrally neutral and typically consistent from one container to another.
+After excluding the specular-reflectance, the absorbance of the window (typically 0.3% for thin plastic; up to 0.5% for thicker glass) is left uncompensated.
+The case of glass correction is less compelling than specular-exclusion as the bias effect of the window absorbance is very small (often less than measurement variation), spectrally neutral and typically consistent from one container to another.

 One approach to deal with the window absorption is to implement a glass correction factor to the reflectance of the every sample measurement to compensate for the window absorbance.
 This can be done optically by standardizing the instrument with a container window in front of the instrument standards, or applying a mathematical formula (some assumptions required on surface interactions) to the data after the reflectance measurement is taken.